AndreasChristensen89/salary_struggle/README.md

 - Test email works for purchases on deployed site
 - All all products and items to deployed site
 - Explain why this type of marketing was used
+- Explain login for which views
+- Explain about contexts from shopping_bag

 NOTE: